 Online Banking Allows You To Deposit Checks Online

 Banking apps usually allow you to deposit checks by uploading photos of the front and endorsed back of the check.
 In certain instances, the bank may instruct you to have written authorization on the check approving it for use in online banking.
 You can also access this service and more through your web browser, but this is a less likely scenario.
-Additionally, there are check cashing apps that don’t use Ingo as well.

 You Can Pay Bills Online